9am-4:15pm CEST, Thursday 1 July, 2021

 Tomaz Gornik, Co-Chair of the OpenEHR foundation, CEO, Better, Slovenia

-Liz Ashall-Payne CEO, ORCHA, Bolton, UK (invited)
+Liz Ashall-Payne CEO, ORCHA, UK

 Sweden as a Biotech Hotspot – the Best is Yet to Come

 Sweden (population 10m) regularly ranks Number One in the European Innovation League Table and its status as a biotech hotspot – with its very own Medicon Valley — has been burnished by Swedish involvement in the development of the Moderna and AstraZeneca Covid vaccines.
-Does the country and its capital, Stockholm, long a magnet for Nobel Prize-winning scientists, o er a template for life sciences enterprise which can be copied by other regions?
+Does the country and its capital, Stockholm, long a magnet for Nobel Prize-winning scientists, offer a template for life sciences enterprise which can be copied by other regions?
 And what are the societal and governmental building blocks which underpin the city’s deserved reputation as an entrepreneurial powerhouse?
 We chat with acclaimed scientist and Moderna co-founder Kenneth R. Chien — who hails from the global life sciences capital of Boston but is a professor at the Karolinska Institute in Stockholm — to get his take.

 Messenger RNA Technology